ä»Šă™ăăƒ—ăƒŹă‚€

 Look through the fancy top grille and you’ll see neatly packed components and a distinguished, stamped transformer.
 The system is capable of a beefy 110 watts per channel (stereo) and has seven HDMI ports for your connectivity needs.

 I tested the Yamaha A4A against the Onkyo RZ50 and the Denon X3700.
-The Yamaha’s sound quality tended toward the cinematic rather than the musical, and it offered a big, roomy sound perfect for blockbusters or moody conspiracy thrillers.
+The Yamaha’s sound quality tended toward the cinematic rather than the musical, and it offered a big, roomy sound perfect for blockbusters or conspiracy thriller TV shows.
 What was surprising is that the onboard phono preamp was even better than the one on the rival Onkyo RZ50, so I can recommend the Yamaha for people who don’t want a separate preamp for their turntable.

-The Yamaha is great with movies but doesn’t sound as good with music streaming.
+The Yamaha is great as a home theater receiver but doesn’t sound as good with music streaming.
 Still, as the Onkyo offers balanced performance across both, it’s my current favorite.

 Photo Gallery1/1 Show our expert take